Democracy Party of China: Present

 Later Xu Wenli and Wang Youcai were exiled to the US on 24 December 2002 and 4 March 2004.
-On 13 August 2006, the first congress of the DPC was convened in the Sheraton Hotel of Flushing, Queens, New York in the United States.
+In August 2006, the first congress of the CDP was convened in New York.
 Ni Yu Xian, the leader of China's democracy movement, one of the founders of DPC and the China Freedom & Democracy Party, presided over the congress.
 A total of 111 delegates from all the provinces, municipalities and autonomous regions of China attended the Congress.
 The congress passed the Statutes of Democracy Party of China, Party Program, and some important resolutions.

-Democracy Party of China Coordinative Service Platform was founded by the members of Democracy Party of China members who are in China, overseas students, and exiled Democracy Party of China members.
-The initiative group members are Wang Youcai, Lin Hui, Chen Shuqing, Chen Zhiwei, Gao Yeju, Lv Gengsong, Xu Guang, Shan Chenfeng, along with many other members.
+The Coordinative Service Platform was founded by the members of the CDP who are in China, overseas students, and exiled Democracy Party of China members.
+The initiative group members were Wang Youcai, Lin Hui, Chen Shuqing, Chen Zhiwei, Gao Yeju, Lv Gengsong, Xu Guang, Shan Chenfeng, along with many other members.

-In January 2008, party member Zheng Cunzhu established the Local Committee of Democracy Party of China.
+In January 2008, party member Zheng Cunzhu established the Local Committee of the CDP.
 Zheng Cunzhu is a former student leader during 1989's pre-democratic movements in Anhui province, and he published an open letter to the leaders of China to advocate the restarting of political reform.

+The UK Headquarters of the CDP was officially established on November 24, 2021.
+The predecessor of the UK Headquarters of China Democratic Party was known as the "China Democratic Party UK Branch."

 Party summary

-The DPC suggests the ideas of "Prosperity, Fairness, Democracy" (富裕 公平 民主) and "Freedom, Rule-of-Law, Human rights" (自由 法制 人权/人權).
-The DPC has four features:
+The CDP suggests the ideas of "Prosperity, Fairness, Democracy" (富裕 公平 民主) and "Freedom, Rule-of-Law, Human rights" (自由 法制 人权/人權).
+The CDP has four features: